Shallow out your golf swing like a touring pro

 Understanding and implementing the concept of shallowing is vital if you want to become a good ball striker in golf.

 Without it, you'll continue to find it difficult to hit the centre of the clubface regularly and achieve consistent solid distance and accuracy.

 If you don't shallow out your golf swing and in particular your downswing, you’ll always find it difficult to square up the clubface at impact.
 The good news is regardless of your currently ability or what scores you shoot can you learn how to do this right and become a better ball striker.

 I learnt these moves from the team at Rotary Swing who have the best golf instruction online.

-Join for FREE today by clicking on the green link above.
+Join for FREE today by clicking on the yellow link above.

 All moves are for a right handed golfer.
 Lefties, just do the exact opposite.

 What does shallowing in the golf swing mean?